javier123454321/economic_equilibrium/README.md

 [x] Change how results appear to be more graphic
 [x] Add content that explains equilibrium price
 [x] Improve accesibility
-[ ] Save data within the browser that persists between sessions [x] Integrate with a public API
+[ ] Save data within the browser that persists between sessions (would do that with localstorage. but will keep this as a TODO for now.)
+[x] Integrate with a public API

 ### To run